dilongfa/node-debug/README.md

 # debug
-A simple debugging utility for Node.js
+A tiny debugging utility with no packages dependencies for Node.js

 ### Installation
 ```